 Locational Reserves: Is there a reliability requirement and other conceptual discussions.
 Examine the implementation of local ASDC as part of real time co-optimization in other markets to understand the need.
 What are the requirements?
 To what extent should mitigation of AS offer curves be considered?

 Status: not discussed yet

+Questions submitted by market participant for SAWG meeting on July 14, 2017:

+“How would differences in MCPC due to locational reserves be settled?

+Would loads behind the constraint in question be charged the additional cost so that prices reflect cost causation?
+How would such cost allocations be managed by retailers?”

-RUC/SASM changes
+RUC/SASM changes: Are any changes required?

 Status: ERCOT presented its opinion and there seemed to be general consensus that RUC process would need to be modified to consider RTC and that SASM would not be needed